The Benefits of a Self-Healing Network

 And the more time problems take your IT team to remediate, the more serious the impact on your organization’s bottom line.

 Finding out about outages from customers is not ideal.
 Thankfully, there’s a better way: network self-healing with a network automation tool.
 You can actually use network monitoring to detect that the internet’s down, and IT automation to reboot it.

 The beauty of network self-healing is that IT issues can get resolved immediately and quickly, without anyone having to get involved.

 Network self-healing is when network problems are resolved without the need for humans to get involved.
-Your network automation tools detect and remediate outages, failures, and breaches of all kinds.
+A network automation tool can detect and remediate outages, failures, and breaches of all kinds.